How to use Azure API Management with virtual networks

 You will now see a list of all regions where your API Management service is provisioned.
 Select a VNET and subnet for every region.
 The list is populated with both classic and Resource Manager virtual networks available in your Azure subscriptions that are setup in the region you are configuring.

-Service Endpoint in the above diagram includes Gateway/Proxy, Publisher Portal, Developer Portal, GIT, and the Direct Management Endpoint.
+Service Endpoint in the above diagram includes Gateway/Proxy, the Azure portal, the Developer portal, GIT, and the Direct Management Endpoint.
 Management Endpoint in the above diagram is the endpoint hosted on the service to manage configuration via Azure portal and Powershell.
 Also, note, that, even though, the diagram shows IP Addresses for its various endpoints, API Management service only responds on its configured Hostnames.

 When deploying an Azure API Management instance to a Resource Manager VNET, the service must be in a dedicated subnet that contains no other resources except for Azure API Management instances.
 If an attempt is made to deploy an Azure API Management instance to a Resource Manager VNET subnet that contains other resources, the deployment will fail.